TelenorFrontend/docs-scaffold/docs/gettingstarted.md

 The docs-scaffold includes build scripts, templates, layouts, example pages and a little javascript that you can use as-is or modify to your liking.

+Make sure you install all dependencies by running

+> $ npm install

 Start by modifying the config files in the `config` folder, and the documentation itself in the `docs` folder.

 To build the documentation, all you have to do is run the npm script `build`.
 This will package all the assets and generate static html pages from the documentation in the `docs` folder.